 Under-recovery for unleaded 95 petrol was R1.11 in the first 10 days of September, the CEF says, but analysts say a stronger rand may be on the way.

-The Central Energy Fund (CEF) said on Tuesday that a weaker rand and a higher international oil price led to more than a R1 under recovery for all grades of fuel in the first 10 days of September, putting motorists in line for yet another hefty fuel price increase.
+The Central Energy Fund (CEF) said on Tuesday that a weaker rand and a higher international fuel price hike led to more than an R1 under-recovery for all grades of fuel in the first 10 days of September, putting motorists in line for yet another hefty fuel price increase.

-Unleaded 95 petrol saw a R1.11 under recovery during the period, 65c of this due to a weaker rand, and 45c due to a rising oil price.
-Diesel saw the most under recovery, at R1.37, followed by illuminating paraffin’s R1.36.
+Unleaded 95 petrol saw an R1.11 under-recovery during the period, 65c of this due to a weaker rand, and 45c due to a rising oil price.
+Diesel saw the most under-recovery, at R1.37, followed by illuminating paraffin’s R1.36.

 A rising fuel price has become a key political issue recently after a number of hefty increases, with energy minister Jeff Radebe intervening in August to cap September’s increase at 5c, as opposed to an increase of between 25c and 28c.